-Whether you’re a young investor starting out, or a more seasoned investor saving for the kids' college or your own retirement, it’s important to understand how investing for short-term goals (those within the next one to five years) is different than planning for the long-term.
+Whether you’re a young investor starting out, or a more seasoned investor saving for the kids’ college or your own retirement, it’s important to understand how investing for short-term goals (those within the next one to five years) is different from planning for the long term.

-While most investors share the long-term goal of retirement, shorter-term goals often vary.
-Depending on the investor, a big near-term goal might be saving for a wedding, a big vacation, a home down payment, or a kitchen remodeling.
-And as anyone who recently introduced a new baby to the family probably knows, early childhood years tend to be expensive ones.
-Paying the hospital bill and stocking the spare bedroom with infant furniture represent important short-term savings goals for many young investors.
+Although most investors share the long-term goal of retirement, shorter-term goals often vary.
+Near-term goals might be saving for a wedding, a big vacation, a home down payment, or a kitchen remodel.
+And anyone who recently welcomed a new baby to the family probably knows planning for hospital costs, infant furniture and a host of other needs is an important short term savings goal.

-While none of these short-term aspirations mean taking an eye off of retirement, they require a different type of strategy and approach.
-For instance, a 401(k) may be a great option for retirement, but it’s not appropriate for money you’re saving for a down payment on a home.
+None of these short-term aspirations means taking an eye off of retirement.
+They require a different type of strategy and approach.
+For instance, a 401(k) may be a great option for retirement, but it’s likely not appropriate for money you’re saving for a down payment on a home.

-So the question is, how can one optimize investing for short-term goals without impacting long-term plans?
+So the question is, how to optimize investing for short-term goals without impacting long-term plans?
 And what are some investment choices for money that’s directed toward those big plans just over the horizon?

-Establishing the timing for your short-term goals should be the first priority.
-Short-term goals have different time elements than long-term savings goals.
-One might plan a big vacation a year in advance or save for a down payment on a home with a three-to-five year timeframe.
-However, a long-term savings goal, like planning for retirement with a 401(k) or IRA, is more realistically a 30 to 40 year journey.
+Establishing the timing for your short-term goals would likely be the first priority.
+They’ll have different time frames than long-term savings goals.
+Someone might plan a big vacation a year in advance or save for a down payment on a home with a three-to-five-year time frame.
+However, a long-term savings goal, like planning for retirement with a 401(k) or IRA, is more realistically a 30- to 40-year journey.

 Next, it’s time to decide on a savings or investing vehicle for your short-term goal.
-It basically boils down to whether one chooses a more aggressive choice, or something that’s more conservative and lower in expected return and risk.
-Higher return and risk ideas might include stocks or high-yield bonds, while lower risk and return ideas may include high quality corporate bonds, money markets and savings accounts, CDs, U.S. Treasury bills or bonds.
+It basically boils down to your choices: more aggressive investments with higher potential returns and risk, such as stocks or high-yield bonds; or more conservative choices with lower risk and returns, such as high-quality corporate bonds, money market and savings accounts, CDs, U.S. Treasury bills, or conservative ETFs.

 Both high- and low-return vehicles have distinct advantages and disadvantages.
 At the top of the list is risk.
 The more aggressive a vehicle is, the more exposure it has to risk, which means it’s more likely to experience peaks and dips in value.
 More conservative choices can be much more likely to preserve capital, but conversely, present less opportunity for growth.
 It’s always important to understand the balance of return and risk when considering an investment.

 You may choose to keep your short-term savings in money market accounts, CDs, and other common saving products.
-Or, you may choose to look at vehicles that offer a balance of lower risk with more growth potential.
-A conservative portfolio allocation with a stock component can potentially produce a greater return than low risk bond portfolio, although at a greater risk.
+Or, you may choose to look at vehicles that offer a balance of risk with more growth potential.
+A conservative portfolio allocation with a stock component can potentially produce a greater return than a low-risk bond portfolio, although at a greater risk.

 Each vehicle has its own set of advantages and disadvantages:

-“If saving for a vacation makes you happy, put it in your budget and cut out your daily latte,” Luber said.
+“If saving for a vacation makes you happy, put it in your budget and cut down on dining out,” Luber said.

-For a goal like a down payment on a home, that’s three to five years away, make a point of using milestones like pay raises to your advantage.
-A 3% pay raise, for instance, could all be funneled into that long-term goal without eating into retirement or college savings, and without forcing you to make lifestyle changes.
+For a goal like a down payment on a home that’s three to five years away, make a point of using milestones such as pay raises to your advantage.
+A 3% pay raise, for instance, could all be funneled into that short-term goal without eating into retirement or college savings, and without forcing you to make lifestyle changes.

 for thinkMoney ®